|(a) Each DCS Customer shall provide to the department

 duplication of other audits.
 Therefore, DCS Customers shall leverage

-SSAE-16 or comparable audits provided for under the DCS contract,
+SOC or comparable audits provided for under the DCS contract, to the

 (3) The state auditor, the department's internal auditors,

-an institution of higher education's internal auditors, and if applicable,
+a state agency's internal auditors, and if applicable, the Office

 (4) A DCS Customer may request copies of audit reports